marad/air/README.md

 **"include path is outside the project directory"**
 - Include paths must be within the project root
 - Use relative paths from the template file's directory

+**"Error writing output"**
+- Check file path is valid
+- Ensure you have write permissions for the directory
+- Verify disk space is available

 **Exit Codes:**
 - 0: Success